bloominstituteoftechnology/Local-Environment-Setup/installation-guides/windows.md

      my directory to `C:\Users\(username)\documents\Github\test`

-   * For Lambda School units, this will be in each of the sprint repositories.
+   * For BloomTech units, this will be in each of the sprint repositories.
    * For personal projects or other python projects, this will be in the folder of that project
 2. Execute the command `pipenv shell` to create a virtual environment in the current directory
 3. Use `pipenv install (packages)` to install the packages that will be used for the current project